The Stars of David Project

 On Exhibit

-March 3, 2025 - April 25, 2025 Chattanooga Jewish Cultural Center, Chattanooga TN
+March 3, 2025 - April 25, 2025 Chattanooga Jewish Cultural Center, Chattanooga, TN

-April 2025 - Gordon Jewish Community Center Nashville TN
+April 2025 - Gordon Jewish Community Center Nashville, TN

-April 2026 - May 2026 Alpert Jewish Community Center, Long Beach CA
+August 2026 - September 2026 Alpert Jewish Community Center, Long Beach CA